-3.1 A child will be entitled to the funded hours from the term after both of the following conditions are satisfied: (1) the child has attained the age of two; and, (2) the child or
+3.1 A child will be entitled to the funded hours from the term after both of the following conditions are satisfied: (1) the child has attained the age of two; and, (2) the child or parent meets the eligibility criteria.
+The eligibility criteria are set out in the Provider Agreement (Section 4 Eligibility).

-1 A1.24 Early education and childcare Statutory guidance for local authorities dated April 2023
+1 A1.24 Early education and childcare Statutory guidance for local authorities dated April 2024